sumitm89/riboswitch_inverseRNAfolding/README.md

 RNAfbinv 2.0 can be easily installed as it is available on pypi (python 3 compatible).
 To install it simply run ```pip install rnafbinv```.

 [Vienna RNA package](https://www.tbi.univie.ac.at/RNA/ "Vienna RNA home") is required for RNAfbinv to work.
 This must be installed separately.<br/>
 Current version was tested with Vienna 2.4 and above.
-RNAfbinv will identify Vienna package if it's bin directory is in PATH.<br/>
+RNAfbinv will identify Vienna package if its bin directory is in PATH.<br/>
 If you wish to link a specific installation of Vienna set the VIENNA_PATH environment variable to the correct bin directory.

 You can set Vienna location in python